osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/manage-a-community.md

 Two different users must perform this procedure:

 - One user, the "inviter," issues an invitation to another tenant to join a community.
-To be an inviter, you must be an OCS [Tenant Administrator](xref:communities#account-admin) *and* a [Community Administrator](xref:communities#community-admin) .
+To be an inviter, you must be an OCS [Tenant Administrator](xref:communities#account-admin) *and* a [Community Administrator](xref:communities#community-admin).
 - Another user, the "invitee," accepts the invitation.
 To be an invitee, you must be a Tenant Administrator of a separate tenant that does not already belong to the community.

 1. **Inviter:** Perform the following steps to issue an invitation: